 - Working with Identity in times of transition

 I have worked for the NHS, within CAMHS, direct contact with Secondary Schools where I have gained extensive experience working with adults and young people presenting with various issues ranging from depression, loss, anger, abuse, anxiety, social anxiety, addiction, self-harm and suicidal idealisation.

-In previous employment i acquired extensive knowledge and understanding of the complexities of Addiction, having worked for many years in the within the criminal justice system supporting individuals transition from prison and /or homelessness.
+In previous employment I acquired extensive knowledge and understanding of the complexities of Addiction, having worked for many years within the criminal justice system supporting individuals transition from prison and /or homelessness.
 This employment extended to working within residential rehabilitation programmes addressing substance misuse.

 British Association for Counselling & Psychotherapy

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.